tamagusko/ViseuAirportStudy/README.md

 ## Proposal

-In order to design an airport pavement, it is necessary to know two main characteristics, namely the Pavement Classification Number[^1] (PCN) and the extension[^2] of the runway.
+In order to design an airport pavement, it is necessary to know two main characteristics, namely the Pavement Classification Number[^2] (PCN) and the extension[^3] of the runway.

-Thus, the proposed challenge is to design a pavement with capacity (PCN) and extension to meet a desired group of routes[^3].
+Thus, the proposed challenge is to design a pavement with capacity (PCN) and extension to meet a desired group of routes[^4].

+[^1]: Developed for the discipline of Informatics, Systems and Programming (Prof. Alberto Cardoso) at the University of Coimbra, academic year 2018-2019.
-[^1]: Indicates, among other elements, the structural strength of the pavement.
+[^2]: Indicates, among other elements, the structural strength of the pavement.
-[^2]: Aircraft need a minimum runway length to land.
+[^3]: Aircraft need a minimum runway length to land.
-[^3]: Schengen only, to ease security issues.
+[^4]: Schengen area only, to ease security issues.

 ## Project data structure